 Preparing for a nuclear power plant accident

-You will be warned about an imminent threat by using and invoking:
+You will be informed about an imminent threat by:

 - warning sirens;

 - cell broadcast messages to mobile phones.
 Once the function is activated, messages will be received;

 - Lithuanian radio or television;

 - representatives of municipalities and rescue services in places where warning sirens are not audible.

 What to do in the event of a nuclear accident?